Practice Improvement Modules (PIM)

 Points can also be earned by completing ABIM Practice Improvement Modules® or through the Approved Quality Improvement (AQI) pathway.

 In order to receive MOC points for participation in the activity, the physician must:

 - Provide direct or consultative care to patients as part of the Activity.
 This includes physicians who actively supervise a trainee (resident or fellow) during the project.

 - Implement interventions to improve care as guided by the Activity.

 - Collect, submit, and review relevant clinical data that reflects care the physician provided, in keeping with the project's measurement plan.
 (Data obtained from an electronic health record, or provided by another source, must be reviewed personally by the participating physician.)

 - Demonstrate active collaboration in the design and/or implementation of the project, such as attending team meetings, providing data analysis, assisting with implementation training, etc.

-For more information on Maintenance of Certification (MOC), please visit http://www.asn-online.org/moc/.
+For more information on MOC, please visit http://www.asn-online.org/moc/.